Elizabeth Cohen

 Mermaids of Albuquerque, from Saint Julian Press this spring:

-I have an MFA in creative writing/poetry from Columbia University and recently retired from my position as an associate professor of English from the State University of New York at Plattsburgh to work on my writing and as a full-time writing coach and publisher.
+I have an MFA in creative writing/poetry from Columbia University and recently retired from my position as an associate professor of English from the State University of New York at Plattsburgh to work on my writing and as a full-time writing coach and publisher, returning to my beloved home state of New Mexico.

-In addition to serving on the editorial board of Mnemosyne, a publisher of memoirs by women, and imprint of Saint Julian Press, in Houston, Texas; I am on the board and edit for High Desert Haint, a Santa Fe publisher and formerly served on the board of the North Star Museum of the Underground Railroad, among other associations.
-I teach memoir classes with Gotham Writers Workshops in New York City.
+In addition to serving on the editorial board of Mnemosyne, I am on the board and edit for High Desert Haint, a Santa Fe publisher and formerly served on the board of the North Star Museum of the Underground Railroad, among other associations.
+I teach creative writing classes with Gotham Writers Workshops in New York City.

 I love books and writing them.
 I love a tough freelance journalism assignment I can dig into.
 I like to draw, although I am pretty bad at it.
 I love to go to far flung places and then write about them.